Top 10 Yappy Dog Breeds

 - A feral pack harassed a town in Arizona in 2014!

-The Pomeranian is one of the smallest breeds of dog and it’s clever.
+If you want a fun and goofy dog packed in a cute tiny body, you can’t go wrong with a Pomerianian!
+Petite, fluffy, and utterly charming, the Pomeranian is one of the smallest breeds of dog - and it’s really clever.
 This breed may be small, but he feels and acts like a bigger dog – this includes barking at anything that stands between him and his family.
+It’s that unmistakable rambunctious attitude that tiny dogs have - the so-called “small dog syndrome”.
+The Pomeranian will be vocal, and you’ll definitely know about strangers coming around, cars passing, or squirrels jumping in the trees.

 - They were originally bred from big sled dogs.
 True story.